 Each of the tabs contains a list of staging tasks and a filter that can help you find relevant tasks.
 For example, the filter allows you to find:

-- Tasks logged as a result of changes made by specific users (based on the of tasks).
+- Tasks logged as a result of changes made by specific users (based on the user footprint of tasks).

 - Tasks logged within the context of specific task groups.